MaskingTechnology/jitar/packages/runtime/README.md

 # Jitar Runtime

-This package contains the runtime components for [Jitar](https://jitar.dev) applications.
+This package provides the client and server for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: